krompaco/record-collector/docs/content-record-collector-net/en/updates/continuous-deployment-using-just-netlify.md

 | Publish directory | **artifacts/static-site/** |
 | Builds            | *Activate builds*          |

- You should also be able to push a Shell script and have more work done, for example building front-end stuff before generating the static site using `npm run` or similar.
+You should also be able to push a Shell script and have more work done, for example setting up a specific dotnet SDK version or do more frontend related things before generating the static site.
 The build-image has support for a wide variety of languages and runtimes.

+If you use `"FrontendSetup": "simplecss",` you can remove the the two `npm` commands and just have `dotnet test ./src/Krompaco.RecordCollector.Generator/Krompaco.RecordCollector.Generator.csproj --logger "console;verbosity=detailed"` as Build command.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/d83429cd-4060-466a-8491-1afbb1c97149/deploy-status)](https://record-collector.net/)